chandrakanthkannam/run-it/README.md

 - Core feature is, to run a command on the host and command is submitted via a `http` request
 - Application records the commands its running
+- AI-powered natural language to command conversion via sidecar microservice
-- Couple of APIs are implemented
+- Multiple APIs are implemented:
   - `/api/submitcmd` -> to submit a command via `POST` method
+  - `/api/nl2cmd` -> to convert natural language to commands using AI via `POST` method
   - `/api/getcmdstatus/:cmd_id` -> to get status of the command, `cmd_id` would be the response of the `POST` request
 - Logging/Tracing is implemented to track the command flow
 - Live commands outputs are also captured, a configurable timeout setting for long running commands